csicar/MAC-Crack/README.md

 # **Why** it is working

-Networks handle authentification over you MAC-Address (because it's the only thing that can('t) change).
+Networks handle authentification over your MAC-Address (because it's the only thing that can('t) change).
 If other devices on the network have rights for internet access, you can use their MAC-Addresses (and Identity) to get Access too.